 Summary

-• Neurotoxicity has been reported as an adverse event (AE) in the MonumenTAL-1, MonumenTAL-2, TRIMM-2, and RedirecTT-1 studies.1-6
+• Neurotoxicity, including immune effector cell-associated neurotoxicity syndrome (ICANS), has been reported as an adverse event (AE) in the MonumenTAL-1, MonumenTAL-2, TRIMM-2, and RedirecTT-1 studies.1-6

-• MonumenTAL-1 (MMY1001) is an ongoing, open-label, phase 1/2 study evaluating the efficacy and safety of TALVEY in patients with relapsed or refractory multiple myeloma (RRMM) after ≥3 prior lines of therapy, including a proteasome inhibitor (PI), an immunomodulatory drug, and an anti-CD38 monoclonal antibody.1,4,7-9
+• MonumenTAL-1 (MMY1001) is an ongoing, open-label, phase 1/2 study evaluating the efficacy and safety of TALVEY in patients with relapsed or refractory multiple myeloma (RRMM) after ≥3 prior lines of therapy (LOTs), including a proteasome inhibitor (PI), an immunomodulatory drug, and an anti-CD38 monoclonal antibody.1,4,7-9

 • Chari et al (2024)10 published the clinical management of AEs in patients with RRMM treated with TALVEY in the MonumenTAL-1 study.
-Immune effector cellassociated neurotoxicity syndrome (ICANS) events were reported in the weekly (QW), once every other week (Q2W), and T-cell redirection (TCR) cohorts.
+ICANS events were reported in the weekly (QW), once every other week (Q2W), and T-cell redirection (TCR) cohorts.

-• Schinke et al (2023)1 presented the updated efficacy and safety results from the MonumenTAL-1 study at a median follow-up of 18.8 months for the 0.4 mg/kg subcutaneous (SC) QW cohort, 12.7 months for the 0.8 mg/kg SC Q2W cohort, and 14.8 months for the prior TCR–exposed cohort.
-ICANS events reported in the QW, Q2W, and prior TCR cohorts.
+• Schinke et al (2023)1 presented the incidence of neurotoxic events from the MonumenTAL-1 study at a median follow-up of 18.8 months for the 0.4 mg/kg subcutaneous (SC) QW cohort, 12.7 months for the 0.8 mg/kg SC Q2W cohort, and 14.8 months for the prior TCR–exposed cohort.

 • Per protocol, neurological toxicities included, but were not limited to, speech disorders, convulsions, and disturbances in consciousness, confusion, disorientation, or coordination, and balance disorders.
 Management of ICANS has been detailed in Table: MonumenTAL-1 Study Part 3 - Guidelines for the Management of ICANS.
 Neurotoxicity apart from ICANS were managed per institutional guidelines.
 Dose delay was required in the event of neurotoxicity.7

-• TRIMM-2 (MMY1002) is an ongoing, phase 1b, multicohort open-label study evaluating the efficacy and safety of DARZALEX FASPRO® regimens in combination with TECVAYLI® or TALVEY with or without pomalidomide in patients with RRMM.2,14,15 Janssen does not recommend the use of TECVAYLI, TALVEY, or DARZALEX FASPRO in a manner that is inconsistent with the approved labeling.
+• TRIMM-2 (MMY1002) is an ongoing, phase 1b, multicohort open-label study evaluating the efficacy and safety of DARZALEX FASPRO® (daratumumab hyaluronidase) regimens in combination with TECVAYLI or TALVEY with or without pomalidomide in patients with RRMM.2,18,19

-• Dholaria et al (2023)2 presented the updated efficacy and safety results from the TALVEY + DARZALEX FASPRO cohorts at a median follow-up of 16.8 months for the TALVEY 0.4 mg/kg QW + DARZALEX FASPRO cohort and 15.0 months for the TALVEY 0.8 mg/kg Q2W + DARZALEX FASPRO cohort.
-ICANS events were reported in TALVEY + DARZALEX FASPRO cohorts.
+• Dholaria et al (2023)2 presented the incidence of neurotoxic events from the TALVEY + DARZALEX FASPRO cohorts at a median follow-up of 16.8 months for the TALVEY 0.4 mg/kg QW + DARZALEX FASPRO cohort and 15.0 months for the TALVEY 0.8 mg/kg Q2W + DARZALEX FASPRO cohort.

 • Other relevant literature has been identified in addition to the data summarized above:

-• Nursing and advance practice practitioner’s considerations for management of ICANS.19
+• Nursing and advance practice practitioner’s considerations for management of ICANS.20

 PRODUCT LABELING